roboticsmick/ORCA_open_spectrometer/README.md

 **Ways to find the IP address:**

-- **From the app**: The IP is displayed in the spectrometer app menu under "IP"
+* **From the app**: The IP is displayed in the spectrometer app menu under "IP".
+This is only visible after the complete installation and setup of the Open Spectro app.
-- **From your router**: Check the connected devices list in your router or hotspot settings
+* **From your router**: Check the connected devices list in your router or hotspot settings (see section 3.4 for details on how to do this).
-- **Using ping**: From another computer on the same network, run `ping rpi.local`
+* **Using ping**: From another computer on the same network, run `ping rpi.local`.
+This is an easy way, but can sometimes be unreliable.

 ### 3.4 Finding the Pi's IP Address via Mobile Hotspot